sebastianchristopher/Java8OCANotes/README.md

 System.out.println(x == "Hello World ".trim()); // two different literals - as they aren't the same at compile time, a new string object is created
 ```
+* String things:
+1. Literal strings within the same class in the same package represent references to the same String object.
+2. Literal strings within different classes in the same package represent references to the same String object.
+3. Literal strings within different classes in different packages likewise represent references to the same String object.
+4. Strings computed by constant expressions are computed at compile time and then treated as if they were literals.
+5. Strings computed at run time are newly created and therefore are distinct. e.g. `"String ".trim()` will not equal `"String"`
+6. The result of explicitly interning a computed string is the same string as any pre-existing literal string with the same contents.
 #### StringBuilder equality
 * StringBuilder doesn't have an overridden `equals()`
 ```java